mbamobioma1/my-first-project/README.md

 * How to create GitHub account.
 * How to create a repository.
 * How to upload project to a repository.
-* How to host project using GitHub page.
+* How to host project using GitHub Pages.
 * How to make changes on already hosted project.
 ## Steps to Host Project on GitHub and Make Changes to Already Hosted Project
 1. Create GitHub account.